Abstract

 The findings obtained have shown further support and great potential for integrating advanced machine learning models with MRI biomarkers to improve lung cancer diagnosis.
 The high performance of CNN, high sensitivity and specificity of the KNN model, and robustness of results obtained from VGG16 and RNN models have pointed to the potential feasibility of AI in the accurate detection of cancer.
 Our work has shown strong support for this multimodal diagnostic approach, which might impact future practice in oncology through the integration of AI to improve treatment strategies and patient outcomes in medical imaging.

-Keywords: Lung cancer, Magnetic resonance imaging, Machine learning, Ensemble models, Diagnostic accuracy.
+Keywords: Lung cancer, Magnetic resonance imaging, Machine learning, Ensemble models, Diagnostic accuracy, Convolutional neural network.

 1800